WZGM: History

 As of March 19, 2012 WZGM was being operated under a lease contract by News Talk 50, Inc., owned by Matt Mittan.
 The transitional programming at that time was: News Hour (11:00am–12:00pm), Dennis Miller (syndicated, 12:00pm–3:00pm), Take A Stand (Mittan's own program originated at WZGM and was syndicated across the state of NC, Jason Lewis (syndicated, 6:00pm–9:00pm), Neal Boortz (syndicated) airs 9:00pm–12:00am, Overnight with Jon Grayson (syndicated, 1:00am–6:00am).
 On April 15, 2012 the station launched a new logo along with a new slogan, "AM 1350 WZGM - Your Independent Talk Alternative".
 As of now, the station has strong community content, in the form of grass roots driven shows.
 Since the start of April 2012.
 The transition of the station has made a lot of press in the region and even some coverage on industry publications such as Talkers Magazine.
 In 2014, the format of the station moved away from political talk and focused solely on community talk and sports programming, with religious programming on Sunday mornings.
 Matt Mittan relaunched a new afternoon program at the end of 2014 called "Right Now! with Matt Mittan" which aired live Mon-Thur 4-6pm on WZGM.

 In February 2015, Lanny Ford, general manager of WZGV and NFL executive Marty Hurney announced they were leasing WZGV and WZGM from HRN.
 Hurney had worked for WZGV since June 2014.
 Ford also said some WZGV programs would air on WZGM, which has added some sports-related programs and also broadcasts Appalachian State University sports.

 Matt Mittan, as well as numerous local community hosts, continued to broadcast on the station daily under Mittan's company, NewsTalk 50, Inc, providing local and regional discussions covering news of western North Carolina.
 NewsTalk 50, Inc has grown to produce and distribute digital and radio programming for AM and FM stations across the state of NC as well, not just on WZGM.
 On September 21, 2020, The King's Radio Network added WZGM as a 'sister station' in the company's religious format radio stations.

 In March 2023, WZGM announced plans to change to a mix of classic country music and Black Mountain community news and information as "96.1 the Bear".

+On April 9, 2025, WZGM switched to a simulcast of WBRM 1250 AM Marion, branded as "Bigfoot Country 96.1 & 103.9".